 Asymptomatic people who pass E. histolytica cysts should be treated with paromomycin, iodoquinol, or diloxanide furoate (see above for doses) to prevent development of invasive disease and spreading elsewhere in the body and to others.

 Treatment is not necessary for E. dispar or asymptomatic E. moshkovskii and E. bangladeshi infections until more is known about their pathogenicity.

-Contamination of food and water with human feces must be prevented—a problem complicated by the high incidence of asymptomatic carriers.
-Uncooked foods, including salads and vegetables, and potentially contaminated water and ice should be avoided in developing areas.
+To prevent amebiasis, contamination of food and water with human feces must be avoided—a problem complicated by the high incidence of asymptomatic carriers.
+Uncooked foods, including salads and vegetables, and potentially contaminated water and ice should be avoided in areas with poor sanitation.
 Boiling water kills E. histolytica cysts.
 The effectiveness of chemical disinfection with iodine- or chlorine-containing compounds depends on the temperature of the water and amount of organic debris in it.
 Portable filters provide various degrees of protection.

 Work continues on the development of a vaccine, but none is available yet.

 E. histolytica is often asymptomatic, but can cause intestinal symptoms, dysentery, or liver abscesses.

 Diagnose amebic intestinal infection using stool antigen tests, molecular tests for DNA, or microscopy.

 Diagnose amebic liver abscess using ultrasonography, CT, or MRI, or serologic tests, which are most helpful when previous infection is considered unlikely (eg, in travelers to endemic areas), or a therapeutic trial of an amebicide.

 Treat with metronidazole or tinidazole to eliminate amebic trophozoites, followed by iodoquinol or paromomycin to kill cysts in the intestine.